IBM/serverless-language-translation/README.md

 <img src="https://i.imgur.com/rycnjlF.png"  data-canonical-src="https://i.imgur.com/rycnjlF.png">
 </p>

 Clicking the "Finish" button will register a device and generate a set of credentials that can be used to publish messages to the IoT Platform.
-Be sure to take note of the Device type and Device ID, and place both in the cfcreds.env file if using the `setup.sh` script.
+Be sure to take note of the Device type and Device ID, and place both in the `cfcreds.env` file.

 We'll need to generate a different set of credentials to be able to publish and subscribe to the MQTT Broker
 <!-- <p align="center">